LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTCompound.md

     The name of the key to operate on.
   - tag:  `NBT Object`
     NBT object to be written (it carries specific NBT data).
     If the key already exists, the original tag will be replaced.
 If the key does not exist, a new key-value pair will be created.
+Passing `Null` writes `NBT.End`.
 - Return value: CompoundTag itself.
 - Return value type: `NBTCompound`